udevbe/jaccall/README.md

 There are 3 different cast operations that can be performed on a pointer object.
  - an ordinary cast, using `cast(Class<?>)`.
 Cast a pointer to any primitive or struct type.
  - a pointer cast, using `castp(Class<?>)`.
 Cast a pointer to a pointer of another type.
  - a pointer to pointer cast, using `castpp()`.
-Cast a pointer to a pointer of a pointer.
+Cast a pointer to a pointer-to-pointer.

 Starting from our basic example
 ```Java